Reading: Decoding

-Brain activity in young and older children can be used to predict future reading skill.
-Cross model mapping between the orthographic and phonologic areas in the brain are critical in reading.
+Brain activity in young and older children can be used to predict future reading skills.
+Cross-model mapping between the orthographic and phonologic areas in the brain is critical in reading.
 Thus, the amount of activation in the left dorsal inferior frontal gyrus while performing reading tasks can be used to predict later reading ability and advancement.
 Young children with higher phonological word characteristic processing have significantly better reading skills later on than older children who focus on whole-word orthographic representation.

 Difficulty with decoding is marked by having not acquired the phoneme-grapheme mapping concept.
-One specific disability characterized by poor decoding is dyslexia, defined as brain-based type of learning disability that specifically impairs a person's ability to read.
+One specific disability characterized by poor decoding is dyslexia, a brain-based learning disability that specifically impairs a person's ability to read.
 These individuals typically read at levels significantly lower than expected despite having normal intelligence.
 It can also be inherited in some families, and recent studies have identified a number of genes that may predispose an individual to developing dyslexia.
 Although the symptoms vary from person to person, common characteristics among people with dyslexia are difficulty with spelling, phonological processing (the manipulation of sounds), and/or rapid visual-verbal responding.
 Adults can have either developmental dyslexia or acquired dyslexia which occurs after a brain injury, stroke or dementia.

 Reading rate

 Individuals with reading rate difficulties tend to have accurate word recognition and normal comprehension abilities, but their reading speed is below grade level.
 Strategies such as guided reading (guided, repeated oral-reading instruction), may help improve a reader's reading rate.

 Many studies show that increasing reading speed improves comprehension.
 Reading speed requires a long time to reach adult levels.
 According to Carver (1990), children's reading speed increases throughout the school years.
-On average, from grade 2 to college, reading rate increases 14 standard-length words per minute each year (where one standard-length word is defined as six characters in text, including punctuation and spaces).
+On average, from grade 2 to college, the reading rate increases 14 standard-length words per minute each year (where one standard-length word is defined as six characters in text, including punctuation and spaces).

 Scientific studies have demonstrated that speed reading – defined here as capturing and decoding words faster than 900 wpm – is not feasible given the limits set by the anatomy of the eye.